m417z/ntdoc/descriptions/ntadjustgroupstoken.md

-Function `NtAdjustGroupsToken` modify state of one or more groups avaialbe for Token Object.
+Function `NtAdjustGroupsToken` modify state of one or more groups available for Token Object.
 See also description of similar *Win32 API* **AdjustTokenGroups** in *Win32 SDK*.

 ### TokenHandle